logicmoo/logicmoo_workspace/docker/rootfs/usr/local/lib/swipl/doc/packages/examples/protobufs/bootstrap/README.md

 TODO: These notes reflect an older stage of the bootstrap process.
 Both the notes and the Makefile need to be cleaned up, to remove stuff that's no longer needed.

+## Overview of the original bootstrap process

+The original bootstrap was done by using `protoc --decode` to get the ".wiredump" files (in `protoc_gen_prolog_pb/google/protobuf/**`).
+These were then parsed by a simple DCG in `parse_descriptor_proto_dump.pl` to produce the ".proto.parse" files.
+The term expansion logic is in `descriptor_proto_expand.pl`, which was then copied to `protoc-gen-swipl`.
+At this point, `protoc_gen_prolog_pb/google/protobuf/descriptor_pb.pl` and `protoc_gen_prolog_pb/google/protobuf/compiler/plugin_pb.pl` could be generated, and the original bootstrap code no longer needed.

+The tests are fairly minimal.
+For proper testing, see directory `interop`.

 ## descriptor.proto and friends